 She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

-Lisa Abramson says that even after all she's been through — the helicopters circling her house, the snipers on the roof, and the car ride to jail — she still wants to have a second child.
+Lisa Abramson says that even after all she has been through — the helicopters circling her house, the snipers on the roof, and the car ride to jail — she still wants to have a second child.

 That's because right after her daughter was born in 2014 — before all that trouble began — everything felt amazing.
-Lisa was smitten, just like she'd imagined she would be.
-She'd look into her baby's round, alert eyes and feel the adrenaline rush through her.
+Lisa was smitten, just like she had imagined she would be.
+She would look into her baby's round, alert eyes and feel the adrenaline rush through her.
 She had so much energy.
 She was so excited.

 "I actually was thinking like, 'I don't get why other moms say they're so tired, or this is so hard.
 I got this,' " she says.